Buying Guide for the Best Shower Valve

+That being said, we still suggest consulting with a professional to make sure that it won’t leak or develop any problems.
+While you can do it yourself, you should always double-check just to be safe.
 This shower valve is compatible with most Delta Faucet fixtures, so you can use it as a single or dual-control fixture.
 It will also work with thermostatic controls to enable you to adjust the water temperature as you see fit.
 Overall, this is a versatile and easy-to-use shower valve that will work in practically any bathroom.

+For the most part, showers use a single control valve to manage both the water pressure and the temperature.
+Pressure balancing models are the most common, and this one from Kohler provides excellent results every time.
 What makes this valve high-quality is that it comes with both anti-scalding and anti-freezing protection.
 Also, it will regulate the water pressure and shut off if your system is too low.
 That being said, if you have a low-flow shower, this valve may not work properly, so you will want to test it beforehand.

 As with most valves, you will want to get a professional to help with installation, but it does come with universal connectors, so you don’t need adapters, and it has a mounting bracket to hold it securely in place without any additional parts or equipment required.